konturno/konturno.github.io/gallery-2020-01-11/README.md

 <summary> Things you can do using this script</summary>

 * Click the three bars( 'hamburger menu icon' ) to slide the menu in and out
-* Click the GitHub Octocat icon to view or edit the source code on GitHub
+* Click the GitHub 'Octocat' icon to view or edit the source code on GitHub
-* Click on title to reload te page
+* Click on title to reload tee page
 * Press Control-U/Command-Option-U to view the source code
 * Press Control-Shift-J/Command-Option-J to see if the JavaScript console reports any errors